sakshi892001/Module5_Python_Assignment/README.md

   - Catches FileNotFoundError for issues opening output.txt.
   - Catches IOError for file operation failures.
   - Catches general exceptions for unexpected errors.

+## Notes

+- Ensure Python is installed and added to your system's PATH.

+- Test the scripts with various scenarios (e.g., missing file, invalid permissions) to verify robustness.